U.S. Route 29: Virginia

-In Virginia, part of U.S. 29 is named the Lee Highway.
-U.S. 29 connects the historic small cities and large towns of west-central Virginia, including Danville, Lynchburg, Charlottesville, Culpeper, and Warrenton, with Fairfax, Falls Church, Arlington, and Washington, D.C., to the northeast, and with North Carolina to the southwest.
+In Virginia, part of US 29 is named the Lee Highway.
+US 29 connects the historic small cities and large towns of west-central Virginia, including Danville, Lynchburg, Charlottesville, Culpeper, and Warrenton, with Fairfax, Falls Church, Arlington, and Washington DC to the northeast and with North Carolina to the southwest.

-Along its route in Virginia, U.S. 29 provides significant access to and from several major colleges and universities, including the University of Virginia in Charlottesville, George Mason University in Fairfax, Sweet Briar College in Sweet Briar, and Liberty University, University of Lynchburg, and Randolph College in Lynchburg.
+Along its route in Virginia, US 29 provides significant access to and from several major colleges and universities, including the University of Virginia in Charlottesville, George Mason University in Fairfax, Sweet Briar College in Sweet Briar, and Liberty University, University of Lynchburg, and Randolph College in Lynchburg.

 District of Columbia

-US 29 enters Washington, D.C., via the Francis Scott Key Bridge adjacent to Georgetown University.
+US 29 enters Washington DC via the Key Bridge adjacent to Georgetown University.
 The designation turns east onto the Whitehurst Freeway, bypassing Georgetown to the south.
 Upon crossing Rock Creek, the freeway ends, becoming the at-grade K Street.
 US 29 remains on K Street to 11th Street, where US 29 turns north onto 11th for seven blocks.
 At Rhode Island Avenue, US 29 turns right.
-US 29 northbound turns left at 6th Street NW (touching US 1 where it turns from Rhode Island Avenue to 6th Street); it follows 6th Street NW for two blocks and then turns left onto Florida Avenue NW, where it then turns right onto Georgia Avenue NW.
-US 29 southbound at this point, however, follows 7th Street, NW to Rhode Island Avenue NW.
-The route maintains a northerly routing as it passes through northern Washington, D.C. and enters Maryland.
-During its alignment with Georgia Avenue NW, US 29 bypasses the Howard University campus to the west.
+US 29 northbound turns left at 6th Street (touching US 1 where it turns from Rhode Island Avenue to 6th Street); it follows 6th Street for two blocks and then turns left onto Florida Avenue, where it then turns right onto Georgia Avenue.
+US 29 southbound at this point, however, follows 7th Street to Rhode Island Avenue.
+The route maintains a northerly routing as it passes through northern Washington DC and enters Maryland.
+During its alignment with Georgia Avenue, US 29 bypasses the Howard University campus to the west.

 Maryland

-In Maryland, US 29 turns northeast onto Colesville Road, interchanges with the Capital Beltway (Interstate 495), becomes Columbia Pike, and interchanges with New Hampshire Avenue (Maryland Route 650), Maryland Route 200 (known as the Intercounty Connector), Maryland Route 198, Maryland Route 32, Maryland Route 175, Maryland Route 100, US 40 and I-70 before terminating at Maryland Route 99 northwest of Ellicott City.
+In Maryland, US 29 turns northeast onto Colesville Road, intersects the Capital Beltway (I-495), becomes Columbia Pike, and intersects New Hampshire Avenue (MD 650), MD 200 (Intercounty Connector), MD 198, MD 32, MD 175, MD 100, Maryland Route 103, US 40, and I-70 before terminating at MD 99 in northern Ellicott City.

 History

 Warrenton Turnpike is the former name of US 29 through Prince William County, Virginia.
-This is the name that was used for this road during the Civil War.
-Although the road has been expanded past Manassas into four lanes, it remains a rural two lane highway through Manassas National Battlefield Park, where Interstate 66 carries through traffic.
+This is the name that was used for this road during the U.S. Civil War.
+Although the road has been expanded past Manassas into four lanes, it remains a rural two lane highway through Manassas National Battlefield Park, where I-66 carries through traffic.
 On either side of the road through the battlefield, split rail fences define property borders.
 The route has also been called the Bill-Beth Highway as it was the name of the children of the original highway developer.

 U.S. Route 170

-The portion of US 29 from US 70 at Charlotte, North Carolina northeast to Lynchburg, Virginia was U.S. Route 170 from 1926 until 1931, when US 29 became part of the route.
+U.S. Route 170 (US 170) was the portion of US 29 from US 70 at Charlotte, North Carolina, northeast to Lynchburg, Virginia, from 1926 until 1931, when US 29 became part of the route.
 The US 170 designation was then removed and the route remained as US 29 only.